A Multimessenger Search for the Supermassive Black Hole Binary in 3C 66B with the Parkes Pulsar Timing Array: A Continuous Gravitational Wave from a Supermassive Black Hole Binary

-Let us start by considering a plane wave traveling from an SMBHB to the Solar System barycenter (SSB) to which pulse arrival times are referenced.
+Let us start by considering a plane wave traveling from an SMBHB to the SSB to which the pulse arrival times are referenced.
 A unit vector that points from the CGW source to the SSB is